Bixal/methods/_methods/privacy.md

 permalink: /fundamentals/privacy/
 redirect_from:
   - /privacy/
-description: Designers have an obligation to respect and protect privacy.
+description: Designers potentially might work with many different categories of information, across a number of different contexts.
+You have an obligation to steward information in a way that respects privacy.
 category: Fundamentals
-what: Designers potentially might work with many different categories of information, across a number of different contexts.
-You have an obligation to steward information in a way that respects privacy.
 why: Designers have an obligation to respect and protect privacy.
 People will not honestly participate in design processes, nor make use of products and services, they do not trust.
 timeRequired: N/A
 ---